Book of Ella Ch. 3: Comic (p. 2)

 Daytripper (2010) Ch.
 4, 6, 8 © Fabio Moon and Gabriel Ba

 In the context of augmented reality, the comic book panel has an added use.
-The frame of the panel helps to provide a visual element to track — to create a more stable experience.
-The border of the frame serves as a buffer to blend the digital and physical media, and to limit the perceived jitter that comes with the technology.
+The frame of the panel helps to create a high-contrast comic book page for the camera to track — to create a more stable augmented reality experience.
+The border of the frame serves as a buffer to blend the digital and physical graphic mediums, as well as to limit the perceived jitter that is inherent to the technology.

 Words and pictures have a special relationship in comics.
 The two can combine or conflict with dramatic effect.
 Both can intersect, and each is interdependent.
 Sometimes the two are set in parallel paths.
 Sometimes the two are mixed together in a montage.
 Words and pictures share a common purpose and a common heritage as graphic symbols.